‘Bottom-feeding’ Marlins are making a splash in playoffs

 MIAMI (AP) — Their T-shirts say Bottom Feeders, even though the Miami Marlins are showing they’re a different kind of fish in 2020 — the sort that rises to make a splash.

 Surprising Miami has advanced to MLB’s final eight, disproving disparaging adjectives so often applied to the long-suffering franchise by detractors.
-That includes the opposing-team broadcaster who described the Marlins early in the season as “bottom feeders.”
+That includes Ricky Bottalico, the former All-Star reliever and current Philadelphia Phillies’ broadcaster who described the Marlins early in the season as “bottom feeders.”

+“Everybody thought that about Marlins — they were a team you should beat up on,” Bottalico said in a phone interview Saturday.
+“And they proved everybody wrong.
+Good for them.”

-Instead, they made the playoffs for the first time since 2003, swept the Chicago Cubs in this week’s wild-card round, and advanced to the best-of-five NL Division Series to face the Atlanta Braves beginning Tuesday in Houston.
+Instead, the Marlins made the playoffs for the first time since 2003, swept the Chicago Cubs in this week’s wild-card round, and advanced to the best-of-five NL Division Series to face the Atlanta Braves beginning Tuesday in Houston.

 “I don’t think we’re going to be satisfied,” manager Don Mattingly said.
 “We’re going to be looking to win.”